md-jonayed/md-jonayed/README.md

 <br>

-- A passionate researcher
+- A passionate Researcher.
-- developed differnt basic android apks
 - Exploring the fields of AI, ML, DL.
-- Currently working on my thesis about post covid vulnerabilities
+- Currently working in my thesis project on post covid vulnerabilities .
+- developed differnt basic android apks.
-- have profound knowledge in many programming languages like C, C++, Java, Python as well as in SQL
+- have profound knowledge in several programming languages like C, C++, Java, Python.
+- have basic understanding of SQL.
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/drive/folders/1-hKwe_Hv-rNFfquCcAg7A1Frkdq_t9Dn?usp=sharing)

 <br><br>